-The project aims, firstly, to develop innovative teaching methodologies on transdisciplinary comparative research, secondly, to foster multi-lateral and in particular regional collaboration networks between partner country Higher Education Institutes (HEIs), strengthening their capacities to act as connected reference points for transdisciplinary research, and thirdly, to build systematic linkages of knowledge exchange between academic and non-academic sectors.
+The project aims first to develop innovative teaching methodologies on transdisciplinary comparative research; second, foster multi-lateral and in particular regional collaboration networks between partner country Higher Education Institutes (HEIs), strengthening their capacities to act as connected reference points for transdisciplinary research; and third, build systematic linkages of knowledge exchange between academic and non-academic sectors.

 The core principle of the project is ongoing joint elaboration of a curriculum, teaching/learning methodology and materials to be integrated into the teaching program of each university.
 These resources have been tested in practical clusters comprising of joint teaching sessions, field trips, summer schools and conference.
 For the development of teaching methodologies, compentencies in transdisciplinary research from program partner institutions have bee merged with regional and local expertise and modified in order to fit into local structures of higher education with the best possible results.